zeljkoobrenovic/sokrates-website/blog-src/_posts/2020-05-30-philosophy.markdown

 author: by Željko Obrenović (zeljkoobrenovic.com)
 permalink: philosophy
 icon: sokrates
-excerpt: "\"Konw your code!
+excerpt: "\"Know your code!
 The unexamined code is not worth maintaining.\" Sokrates helps you to understand your code by makes visible the size, complexity and coupling of software."
 ---

 Sokrates helps you to understand your code by makes visible the size, complexity and coupling of software.
 With Sokrates, my goal was to create a tool that ordinary software developers and software architects could use in daily work, regardless of how big or small is their project and what other tools they use.